-To fully open a window equipped with automatic operation, press the window switch down to the second detent and release it; it need not be held.
+To fully open a window equipped with automatic operation, press the window switch down to the second detent and release it: it need not be held.
 The window automatically opens all the way.
 To stop the window, lift the switch up while the window is opening.

 To fully close a window equipped with automatic operation, pull the switch up to the second detent and release it; it need not be held.
+The window automatically closes all the way.
+To stop the window, press the switch down while the window is closing.